Opening or taking over a restaurant

 Accounting and human resources management software can cost between €50 and €200 per month, depending on functionality.
 These costs should be factored into your budget if you want to automate your business, increase efficiency and avoid any nasty surprises in the day-to-day running of your restaurant.

-Have you also considered budgeting for food safety tools (HACCP systems) and safety equipment (fire extinguishers, alarms, etc.)?
+Have you also considered budgeting for food safety tools (HACCP systems) as well as safety equipment (fire extinguishers, alarms, etc.)?
 These costs can sometimes amount to several thousand euros.

 Restaurant opening budget